FraEgg/-commodore-1541-switchless-floppydrive-8x-multi-floppy-speeder/images/setup/README.md

 <img src="https://github.com/FraEgg/commodore-1541-switchless-floppydrive-8x-multi-floppy-speeder/blob/master/images/setup/Setup17_Para_6522.jpg?raw=true" title="" alt="" style="zoom:15%;">

 **Only with the 1541-II** the PIN 1-2 must be disconnected.
 PIN 1 (GND) connects PIN 2 (PA0) to GND.
 However, PIN 2 is required for parallel data transmission and must therefore not be permanently set to GND.
 Therefore, the bridge between PIN1 and PIN2 on the mainboard (rear) must be disconnected from U6!
-Diese Prozedur ist nur bei der 1541-II oder 1541C.
-Bei der 1541-I ist dieser Schritt nicht notwendig.This procedure is only required for the 1541-II or 1541C.
+This procedure is only required for the 1541-II or 1541C.
 This step is not necessary for the 1541-I.

 ### Setup 9